 These discussions proved all very mature and productive.
 We would never have expected to be included in such things as far as helping her name the child, but took it as a positive sign of the level of involvement our FriendAsWas was hoping to gain from this arrangement.
 We have always had one of those wonderful friendships built on open communication that meant we spoke about everything and anything, but we didn’t need to live in each other’s back pockets in order to remain close.
 Everything was as well-conceived (pun intended) as possible and very well thought out.

-Given her now advancing years (in fertility stakes of course), she was keen to get started as soon as possible.
-So Mr K, who is more needle-phobic than any person I have meet, voluntarily, went for some blood tests to ensure he had no communicable nasties, and then dutifully went to visit three times a month at the appointed times for several months to offer his assistance.
-About four months of trying the home made shake and bake method passed without success, it was decided that, at 42, and age being a very real factor, it was time to call for reinforcements, and appointments were made with our old fertility specialist.
+Given her now advancing years (in fertility stakes anyway), she was keen to get started as soon as possible.
+So Mr K, who is more needle-phobic than any person I have meet, voluntarily went for some blood tests to ensure he had no communicable nasties, and then dutifully went to visit three times a month at the appointed times for several months to offer his assistance.
+About four months of trying the homemade shake and bake method passed without success, it was decided that, at 42, and age being a very real factor, it was time to call for reinforcements, and appointments were made with our trusted old fertility specialist, Glenn.

-Eventually all hoops were jumped through and it was time for FETs (Frozen Embryo Transfers).
-On the first FET, I had mixed emotions, I wanted it to work for her, I really did, but at the same time, I was also privately hoping it would fail.
-I know.
-It’s not very charitable of me, but I have been through so many IVF cycles, so much failure, so many surgeries, so much pain, so many god awful disappointments and heartaches that it is really, really, hard for me to feel happy for my friends’ pregnancy successes.
-So I’ll admit it, part of me didn’t want to have to watch someone else achieve something that I had desperately wanted and been denied, with ease.
-That first FET failed and all I felt was, ‘well maybe she understands a little of what I went through’, though it nowhere near compares with the years and years of heartache from over 30 failed transfers. :/ Never mind, second time was a charm and my FriendAsWas found herself happily up the duff as planned.
+Eventually, all hoops were jumped through and it was time for FETs (Frozen Embryo Transfers).
+On the first FET, I had mixed emotions, I wanted it to work for her, I really did, but at the same time, I think part of me was also privately hoping it would fail.
+I know… It’s not very charitable of me, but I have been through so many IVF cycles, so much failure, so many surgeries, so much pain, so many god-awful disappointments and heartaches that it is really, really, hard for me to feel happy for my friends’ easy pregnancy successes.
+So I’ll admit it, part of me didn’t want to have to watch someone else achieve something that I had desperately wanted and been denied for over five years of trying, with ease.
+That first FET failed and all I felt was, ‘Well maybe she understands a little of what I went through’, though it nowhere near compares with the years and years of heartache from over 30 failed transfers. :/ Never mind, second time was a charm and my FriendAsWas found herself happily up the duff as planned.

-Things seemed to go on swimmingly and once she got past the first few scary weeks where things could still go tits up, and this pregnancy rapidly turned into a concrete reality, whereupon we felt it was time to tell the Small Child that he was going to have a biological half sibling.
-He’s turning into quite the mature little guy and even at 13 he was able to understand the difference between his dad being the child’s biological father, but not being the child’s parent.
+Things seemed to go on swimmingly and once she got past the first few scary weeks where things could still go tits up, and this pregnancy rapidly turned into a concrete reality, whereupon we felt it was time to tell our 14-year-old son that he was going to have a biological half-sibling.
+He’s turning into quite the mature little guy and even at 14 he was able to understand the difference between his Dad being the child’s biological father, but not being the child’s parent.
 He understood that he would be intrinsically connected forever to this little person through their shared biology and that we all hoped he would be able to forge a relationship with s/he.
-His initial reactions were quite guarded, and once we drew him out on the subject a little – understandably so.
+His initial reactions were quite guarded, and once we drew him out on the subject a little – we understood why.
 It seems his young mind still carries some baggage from a miscarriage I had when he was about four.
-I had been on IVF for some time and finally achieved a pregnancy, and while the pregnancy was quite early and I was not going to tell him about it just yet – my older sister told him, and asked him how he felt about having a baby brother or sister, when I was only 8 weeks along.
+I had been on IVF for some time and finally achieved a pregnancy, and while the pregnancy was quite early and I was not going to tell him about it yet – my older sister accidentally told him, and asked him how he felt about having a baby brother or sister, when I was only 8 weeks along.
 He had gotten very excited as only little kids can – he wanted a little brother so much and wanted to meet him right away!
-Unfortunately, that pregnancy went horribly awry when the feotus failed to develop, (which incidentally is what prompted me to start this journal way back in 2005) and his little brain didn’t really understand why there was no baby now.
+Unfortunately, that pregnancy went horribly awry when the feotus failed to develop, (which incidentally is what prompted me to start this whole journal thing way back in 2005) and his little brain didn’t really understand why there was no baby now.
 For months later, hell even as much as two years after that miscarriage, he would occasionally blindside me out of the blue, asking what happened to the baby and asking where was his little brother.
 It obviously left a big impact on him, as his reaction to the news he was gaining a half-sibling was an almost apprehensive, ‘wait and see’.
-It was awful to realize that he had grown up with ‘realistically optimistic’ expectations of such things…
+It was awful to realize that he had grown up to be ‘realistically optimistic’ about these things.

 While I was away, Mr K managed to catch up with our FriendAsWas only a couple of times – though I did get an odd message while I was off weathering the transatlantic storms near Halifax… he was hosting a BBQ at our home for his mother, grandmother, stepfather, his brother and sister and partners and our FriendAsWas so they could get to know each other better???
 And … well, actually, I don’t know what the point of the exercise was.
 I tend to avoid most of my in-laws for long since documented reasons, so I have no idea what this meeting was attempting to achieve.
 I recall thinking, ‘Oh well, just because I don’t get along with most of them, doesn’t mean she won’t.’
 Meh.
 And I thought nothing more of it.